FAIR Post-Appraisal Guide

 • Confirm the valuation date aligns with the date of death, date of gift, or other tax-event date.

-• Ask your attorney whether the appraisal meets the IRS "qualified appraisal" standard for estate tax purposes.
+• Ask your attorney or CPA whether the report format fits the estate or tax use.

 • For estate planning, discuss whether a re-appraisal timeline should be built into your plan (e.g., every 3-5 years).